Constructing Confidence Intervals for 'the' Generalization Error -- a Comprehensive Benchmark Study: Essential conceptual considerations

 Indeed, the inference setting for the GE resulting from resampling is so complex that precisely determining the ``correct'' target of inference — whether it is the risk, expected risk, or another quantity — for any given procedure requires rigorous formal investigation. \Cref{subchap:AsyptoticExactness} provides an overview of the relatively few formal results that have been established in this regard so far.

-\begin{rem}[Complexities inherent in resampling-based inference about the (expected) risk]\, \begin{enumerate}[label=(\roman*)] \item Any usage of resampling creates dependence structures in the inference data, with the exact structure depending on the resampling method. \item While the term \emph{generalization error} covers (at least) two distinct targets of inference, the known, necessarily resampling-based, inference methods usually are not explicitly designed to specifically estimate either the risk $\PE$ or the expected risk $\ePE$; but rather the overarching concept of generalization error as defined, for example, by \cite{molinaro2005prediction}.
+\begin{rem}[Complexities inherent in resampling-based inference about the\\ (expected) risk]\, \begin{enumerate}[label=(\roman*)] \item Any usage of resampling creates dependence structures in the inference data, with the exact structure depending on the resampling method. \item While the term \emph{generalization error} covers (at least) two distinct targets of inference, the known, necessarily resampling-based, inference methods usually are not explicitly designed to specifically estimate either the risk $\PE$ or the expected risk $\ePE$; but rather the overarching concept of generalization error as defined, for example, by \cite{molinaro2005prediction}.

-\end{enumerate} \end{rem} When the intention behind performing inference is merely to obtain point estimates for the generalization error, argument \emph{(i)} from \Cref{rem:ResamplingComplexities} may be seen as negligible as, due to the properties of the expected value, the dependence structures of the ``{loss-observations}'' obtained through resampling do not affect the common point estimates for $\ePE$, as the mean of dependent unbiased estimates will still be unbiased.
+\end{enumerate} \end{rem} When the intention behind performing inference is merely to obtain point estimates for the GE, argument \emph{(i)} from \Cref{rem:ResamplingComplexities} may be seen as negligible as, due to the properties of the expected value, the dependence structures of the ``{loss-observations}'' obtained through resampling do not affect the common point estimates for $\ePE$, as the mean of dependent unbiased estimates will still be unbiased.
 Regarding argument \emph{(ii)} from \Cref{rem:ResamplingComplexities}, one could at least argue that since $\ePE$ is the expectation of the quantity that $\PE$ is a realization of, any point estimate of the former may serve as a valid, if less accurate, point estimate of the latter.

-Once the goal is to construct CIs around any point estimate for the generalization error in addition to point estimation, the implications of the points made by \Cref{rem:ResamplingComplexities} become much more complex. \Cref{subchap:UncertaintySources,subchap:AsyptoticExactness} will shed more light on said complexities.
+Once the goal is to construct CIs around any point estimate for the GE in addition to point estimation, the implications of the points made by \Cref{rem:ResamplingComplexities} become much more complex. \Cref{subchap:UncertaintySources,subchap:AsyptoticExactness} will shed more light on said complexities.

 \begin{note} Although not all methods in this work are explicitly designed to estimate either $\PE$ or $\ePE$, we can still empirically observe and analyze the coverage of each CI separately for each quantity. \end{note}